hanishkvc/prgs-docs-spreadsheetkvc/README.md

 NOTE: One can fall back to the slower but more robust python logics by avoiding to install the c extension modules.

+### 20210208IST1154 - InBetweenCovidATripToNative

+Allow the global calign to be specified from within the spreadsheet by using the =config(calign, ...) expression/function mechanism.

+TODO: Add mechanism to go back to the file, if any, that was being edited/viewed before :help is called.